Is Your Organization Or Institution Struggling To Promote Diversity, Equity and Inclusion?

 - Has an incident brought to light particular practices or behaviors that represent diversity issues in your organization and—more importantly—disrupted morale and trust?

 - As someone in a leadership role, are you unsure how to effectively address the bias and conflict undercutting your organization?

 - Do you wish you knew how to create a more diverse, equitable, and inclusive workplace in which each person felt recognized, understood and respected?

 Whether you hold a leadership position at a corporation, start-up, non-profit, university or any other institution, you might feel overwhelmed by organizational deficits in diversity, equity and inclusion.

-Perhaps you didn’t realize there was a problem until an internal assessment revealed deep discrepancies between your organization’s stated values and actual operations.
+Perhaps, you didn’t realize there was a problem until an internal assessment revealed deep discrepancies between your organization’s stated values and actual operations.
 Or worse, maybe a distressing event has shown a spotlight on deep-seated tensions and systematic discrimination, and now your institution is in a state of emergency.
 It’s also possible that you’ve been keenly aware that your company culture feels unwelcoming to many.
-You might not be able to pinpoint explicit examples of exclusion, but it’s clear that your organization lacks diverse voices and talents.
+You might not be able to pinpoint explicit examples of exclusion, but it’s clear that your organization does not prioritize diverse voices and talents.
 Or, maybe you have faced clear discrimination or recognized bias shaping your own actions—in fact, you may have firsthand experience on both sides.